kanbanyte/sepa/assessments/sadrr.md

 # High-Level System Architecture and Alternatives
 Among the software requirements of the project is the integration with the existing robot control system which uses ROS2.
-Said system uses a publisher-subscriber model and divides components into individual "nodes", each of which can subscribe to or broadcast to another node in the network.
+Said system uses a publisher-subscriber model and divides components into individual "nodes", each of which can subscribe to or publish messages to another node in the network.

 ## Preferred architecture
 The addition of the perception system is envisioned to be encapsulated in one software module and used a by a single node in a publisher-subscriber (pub-sub) architecture.
 The diagram below captures the high level view of the system.

 ```mermaid